ByteSizedMarius/rewerse-engineering/readme.md

 ## contents

 A basic go implementation + documentation of the rewe api is available in the [pkg](pkg) directory.
-The CLI-implementation is in [cmd](cmd).
+The CLI-implementation (quick & dirty currently) is in [cmd](cmd).
 Releases are in [releases](https://github.com/ByteSizedMarius/rewerse-engineering/releases).

 Please note that since this is an unsigned go binary that does some encryption/decryption of certificates and sends webrequests to the rewe api, it will likely get flagged by your antivirus.
 The only dependency is [google/uuid](https://github.com/google/uuid), so you can easily compile it yourself.